Concept Deep Interview #02|Empathy with Mingei

 Watari

-However, the fact that there is no big mark on the side of our shoes certainly does not mean that the brand name comes first, and we thought that they should be anonymous.
-It may be a way of expressing our intention that it is the nameless craftsmen who are creating our brand.
+However, the reason why we don't have a big mark on the side of our shoes is because we thought that the brand name should not come first, but should remain anonymous.
+I think that this is a kind of declaration of intent that it is the nameless craftsmen who are creating our brand.

 Egawa